MIDI with Dot X

 4.4 Click the "MIDI DISABLED" button to toggle the MIDI function for the selected slider

-OPTIONAL: Advanced users may choose to change the channel and CC Value should they wish to, but these can be left as they are
+OPTIONAL: Advanced users may choose to change the channel and CC Value should they wish to, but these can be left as they are 4.5 Repeat this process for all sliders you wish to enable MIDI for

 All MIDI enabled sliders will turn green